-Bringing colourful appliances into your kitchen is a great way to accessorise a farmhouse style space, complementing traditional earthy tones.
+Bringing colorful appliances into your kitchen is a great way to accessorise a farmhouse style space, complementing traditional earthy tones.

-According to Graham Duke of Everhot, pairing the deep green cooker with neutral colours results in a calming effect.
+According to Graham Duke of Everhot (opens in new tab), pairing the deep green cooker with neutral colors results in a calming effect.

-This space, crafted by Vipp, cleverly mixes modern and vintage as the traditional larder complements the light colour scheme.
+This space, crafted by Vipp, cleverly mixes modern and vintage as the traditional larder complements the light color scheme.

 ‘Farmhouses by nature are about streamlined functionality,’ says Phillip Thomas.
 ‘One of the ways to develop a functional interior is with open shelving.’